catflight/CRAccessoryKit-SDK/README.md

 `powerLevel` measures battery level of stylus: 1.0 means fully changed, 0.0 - empty.
 Sometimes `CRPowerUndefined` could be returned.
 Accessory class properties are KVO compliant.

 ## Testing
+Logs in the SDK are being controlled by following parameters in NSUserDefaults:
+1. CRLoggingEnabled - bool, parameter that turns logging on and off.
+Default is FALSE.
+2. CRLoggingRoot - string, specifing root folder logs will be stored to.
+Default logs folder is placed inside the Caches folder of app.

+It's required to have these parameters configured before call of the `[CRAccessoryKit start]` method.

 To allow Cregle help you debug CRAccessoryKit integration, improve it and fix certain incompatibilities could have place, please feel free to invite us to [TestFlight](https://testflightapp.com/) Beta Testing of your app.

 Devices for TestFlight Beta Testing